Intilery/intilery.github.io/docs/tag/marketing_prefs_hosting.md

 https://marketingprefs.intilery.com/content?s={(customer._subscriptionId)!""}
 ```

-The above would be replaced with the URL of your own hosted page.
-The URL parameter name can of course be changed to suit.
+The above would need be replaced with the URL of your own hosted page.
+The URL parameter name can of course be changed to suit but the merge tag *must* remain the same as this property of the customer cannot be renamed.

 ## Example page
 ![Marketing Preferences](/img/marprefs_eg.png)